Enable backup when you create an Azure VM

 - You provide the RG name pattern as input during VM backup policy creation.
 The RG name should be of the following format:

-- The pattern should follow the RG naming rules below and the total length should not exceed the maximum allowed RG name length.
+- The pattern should follow the RG naming rules below and the total length shouldn't exceed the maximum allowed RG name length.

 - Resource group names only allow alphanumeric characters, periods, underscores, hyphens, and parenthesis.
-They cannot end in a period.
+They can't end in a period.

 - Resource group names can contain up to 74 characters, including the name of the RG and the suffix.